-Impervious Surface: Surface covered by impenetrable materials, such as parking lots and buildings, that increases the potential for water runoff and reduces the potential for groundwater recharge.
+Impervious surface: Surface covered by impenetrable materials, such as paved parking lots or buildings, which increases the potential for water runoff and reduces the potential for groundwater recharge.

-Important Farmland: Categorized as Prime Farmland, Farmland of Statewide Importance, Unique Farmland, or Farmland of Local Importance under the Farmland Mapping and Monitoring Program.
+Important farmland: Categorized as prime farmland, farmland of statewide importance, unique farmland, or farmland of local importance under the Farmland Mapping and Monitoring Program.
 The categories are defined according to U.S. Department of Agriculture land inventory and monitoring criteria, as modified for California.

-Indigenous Species: A native species; any plant or animal species that occurs naturally in a wilderness area.
+Indigenous species: A native species; any plant or animal species that occurs naturally in a wilderness area.